doc4d/docs/docs/WritePro/writepro.md

 The template file allows you to define the following:

 - the formula that returns an entity selection used as the table's data source,
+- the break formulas (if any break row can be inserted)
 - the dataclass attributes that can be used as table columns,
-- the formulas for break, carry-over or extra rows contextual menus.
+- the formulas available as contextual menus inside break rows, carry-over row or extra rows.

 The template file must be stored in a "[`Resources`](../project/architecture.md#resources)/4DWP_Wizard/Templates" folder within your project.